N-Acetyl-Cysteine (NAC) provides antioxidant support and precursor for the master antioxidant glutathione (1).

 NAC provides a direct antioxidant effect by providing protection against ROS (reactive oxygen species) (4).
 ROS is the production of reactive oxygen species in response to any situation resulting in chronic or sudden overconsumption of oxygen, and can occur inside mitochondrial, in the capillary system, or by inflammatory cells, but is mostly produced by mitochondria as a byproduct of cell conversion of molecular oxygen to water.
 ROS can damage or modify DNA, lipids, or proteins in the cells by oxidation and peroxidation.
 Oxidative stress is a result of an imbalance between antioxidants and oxidants (3).

-NAC has also been used to treat acetaminophen toxicity (5).
+NAC has also been used to for acetaminophen toxicity (5).

 Pure Nootropics’ NAC provides 500 mg per 1 capsule.
 Suggested use for adults is 1 capsule by mouth daily, or as directed by your healthcare practitioner.